 March 28, Evans Hall

 The Young Women’s Leadership Conference aims to be a life-changing experience for rising young women leaders from New Haven and the surrounding area to reach for the highest leadership positions.
 The goal is simple: to inspire these women to aspire to their greatest potential.
 The Young Women’s Leadership Conference aims to increase each participant’s perceptions of personal leadership and agency, and seeks to ignite and expand the interests of each participant to consider industries in which women are under-represented, including business, politics, engineering, and others.

 April 2-3, Omni Hotel, New Haven

 The Yale School of Management Education Leadership Conference exists to create a forum for leaders in education reform.
 The Yale School of Management Education Leadership Conference seeks to create a constructive dialogue about how leadership skills applied to the education sector can be used to solve the most pressing and complex challenges in public education.

 Student Organizers: Jason Clark, Michelle Kwon, Vincent Love, Sam Millham

 The Private Equity conference is organized by the Yale SOM Private Equity & Venture Capital Club, a student-administered club that broadens student exposure to the private equity community while educating professionals about Yale SOM.

 The Yale Healthcare Conference is a joint effort between the Yale School of Management and the Health Professional Schools at Yale University.
-It brings together professionals, academics, and students to engage in an informative conversation concerning pressing issues in the healthcare industry attracting over 450 participants.
-The Yale Healthcare Conference was founded in 2004.
+This student-led event brings together professionals, scholars, and students to engage in an informative conversation concerning focusing on identifying solutions to contemporary healthcare issues.